 IRSAP has embarked on a virtuous path in the green perspective, now better known as ECO DESIGN, working towards product design in accordance with a responsible philosophy from many points of view: environmental first and foremost, but also ethical and social.

-The concrete answer to this path is given by the possibility to choose the most suitable product for your needs, respecting the environment and ensuring maximum energy saving in any season of the year.
+Providing the possibility to choose the most suitable product for your needs, respecting the environment and ensuring maximum energy saving.

 The latest generation of electric radiators must comply with current regulations on energy saving, and they also allow a much higher environmental comfort than the same products marketed before 2018.
 This is thanks to the new temperature controllers including the ITCS (intelligent temperature control system) function.

-The ECO DESIGN 2018 regulations make a distinction between towel warmers and electric radiators: towel warmers only have an on/off function; electric radiators can manage temperatures and time slots. .
+The ECO DESIGN 2018 regulations make a distinction between towel warmers and electric radiators: towel warmers can operate with only have an on/off function; electric radiators must be able to manage set temperatures and time slots.